yfaway/openhab-rules/README.md

 * Turn on/off associated light when a power wattage crosses a threshold.
 E.g. turn on the office light when the PC is turned on.

 ## Security Actions
-* Automatically “armed stay” in the night if someone is home.
+* Automatically armed stay in the night if someone is home.
 * Automatically unarm in the morning before going to work.
 * Automatically unarm if an owner open the garage door from the outside.
 * Automatically unarm if garage door is open from Hab UI.
+* Automatically arm away an hour after last presence event, if in vacation mode.

 # Todos - Functionalities
 ## Text Alerts